 Applications will be evaluated for factors including: economic and community benefit, business model, technology cluster and alignment with specific University domains of excellence and mission.
 Businesses interested in partnering with the University of Rochester should initially contact Mike Kennerknecht at email@example.com or 585-275-1043.

 An initial review of the applications will examine overall eligibility.
 The evaluation may include a meeting with the applicant and will ensure the applicant meets all the necessary requirements (e.g., business type, review potential competitors, etc.).
 This initial review will be performed by representatives from the Office of Government and Community Relations, the Office of the Senior Vice President for Research, and the Office of the Vice President and General Counsel.

 Applications reaching the second stage of review will be evaluated more comprehensively for factors including: economic and community benefit, business model, technology cluster and alignment with specific University domains of excellence and mission.
-The evaluations will be conducted by a Review Committee comprised of representatives the University of Rochester, High Tech Rochester, Excell Partners, Eastman Business Park, and the community leaders.
+The evaluations will consider academic and research alignment, economic benefit, and community benefits.

-High Tech Rochester (HTR) is the Finger Lakes only state and federally designated business incubator, with nationally recognized entrepreneurial programs.
-HTR is a NYSTAR Regional Technology Development Center, a federal National Institute of Standards and Technology (NIST) Manufacturing Extension Partner (MEP), an Innovation Hot Spot, and a NYSERDA proof-of-concept center (NEXUS-NY) for commercializing clean energy innovations.
-HTR’s Lennox Tech Enterprise Center (TEC) is a Class A facility.
+NextCorps is the Finger Lakes only state and federally designated business incubator, with nationally recognized entrepreneurial programs.
+NextCorps is a NYSTAR Regional Technology Development Center, a federal National Institute of Standards and Technology (NIST) Manufacturing Extension Partner (MEP), an Innovation Hot Spot, and a NYSERDA proof-of-concept center (NEXUS-NY) for commercializing clean energy innovations.

 University of Rochester